CodySaal/tech_blog/readme.md

 ```
 npm i
 ```
 The user will also have to create a .env file in order to store their credentials for the connection.
-The user will have to input  DB_NAME, DB_USER, and DB_PW variables with their credentials as the values.
+The user will have to input  DB_NAME, DB_USER, DB_PW, and SESSION_SECRET variables with their credentials as the values.
 The next step is to run the schema file with mysql.
 The user will enter their mysql shell and run
 ```
 SOURCE db/schema.sql
 ```